Niki Cousineau

 Choreographic Studies

-This residency concludes a year-long reflective process for Cousineau aimed at questioning habits surrounding her own movement invention and opening up a dialogue with others about her creative process.
-Cousineau will be working with several mentors throughout the year including Belgium-based choreographer Alain Platel, examining physicality in her work, from improvisation to set material, as a soloist and with other performers.
-While in residence, she will be joined by Peggy Baker (teacher, performer, and artistic director of Peggy Baker Dance Projects), who will offer critical feedback on her choreographic studies.
+This residency concluded a year-long reflective process for Cousineau aimed at questioning habits surrounding her own movement invention and opening up a dialogue with others about her creative process.
+Throughout the year Cousineau worked with several mentors including Belgium-based choreographer Alain Platel, to examine physicality in her work, from improvisation to set material, as a soloist and with other performers.
+Cousineau continued her reflection on movement creation at MANCC by engaging in a mentorship process with Canadian choreographer and performer Peggy Baker.

 Featured Artist